AlainParadis/HEAL610/lit-review.md

 ### Build a Guiding Coalition

 Collaborative leadership serves as the foundation for driving this change initiative.
 The approach involves forming a guiding coalition, a WIL team, consisting of faculty members, students, industry partners, and college administrators.
 This coalition is composed of individuals with enough authority and influence to lead the change process.
-They spur stakeholders to work together, to implement needed strategies, and to oversee them during implementation.
+They spur stakeholders to work together, to implement needed strategies, and to oversee them during implementation {% cite kezar_redesigning_2006 %}.

 The team holds strategic planning sessions to explore and identify roles and responsibilities of each team member.
 A vision is formulated, including strategic goals of the team, that are aligned with the end state of embedded WIL in the Graphic Design program curriculum {% cite ferns_driving_2016 %}, {% cite lester_work-integrated_2016  %}.

-A collaborative approach is useful, where stakeholders share a language, mutual understanding and trust to achieve learning outcomes {% cite henderson_strengthening_2017 lauer_change_2021 %}.
+A collaborative approach is useful, where stakeholders share a language, mutual understanding and trust to achieve learning outcomes {% cite fleming_successful_2018 %} {% cite henderson_strengthening_2017 %} {% cite lauer_change_2021 %}.

 Employers play a central role in assessing student success while learning in the workplace.
 Consequently, employers and faculty need to employ a collaborative approach to ensure students have attained requisite learning outcomes through a rigorous, coordinated assessment process {% cite henderson_strengthening_2017 %}